bimdata/documentation-old/doc_sphinx/viewer/parameters.rst

 Methods to interact with elements of your model:

 .. js:method:: BIMDataViewer.setPickable(selector)

     Set an element of the model as pickable for selection

     :param string selector: CSS-style selector
     :returns: void

 .. js:method:: BIMDataViewer.setUnpickable(selector)

     Set an element of the model as non-pickable for selection

     :param string selector: CSS-style selector
     :returns: void

 .. js:method:: BIMDataViewer.getElementsInfo(ifcId)

     Get an element/collection of elements of your model and their information

     :param integer ifcId:
-    :returns object elements: *Object(s)*: { [id: string]: any }
+    :returns: object elements: *Object(s)*: { [id: string]: any }

 .. js:method:: BIMDataViewer.getModel(uuid)

    Get the Model object

     :param integer uuid:
     :returns: model